What To Do If Someone Aspirates

 Back Blows and Chest Thrusts for Infants and Young Children

 For infants and young children, it is recommended that a different technique is done for relieving choking.
-Instead of abdominal thrusts, caregivers should use back blows and chest thrusts.
+Instead of abdominal and stomach thrusts, caregivers should use back blows and chest thrusts.
 To perform back blows:

 • Sit the infant or young child up and support their head